mikeizbicki/ucr-cs100/textbook/assignment-help/sort/README.md

 	else return false;
 }
 ```
 As is seen above, comparison function is a bool function that give an order between two inputs.
 Its return value is bool type.
-It returns true when the first input should be in the front in the sorted sequence.
+It returns true when the first input should be in front of the second one in the sorted sequence.
 Otherwise, it returns false.
-In addition, valid comparison requires two const inputs.
+The default less comparison function compares the ascii numbers of the two inputs and it returns true when the first one has a smaller ascii number than the second.
+In order to sort alphabetacally, we need to convert uppercase letter into lowercase.
+However, valid comparison requires two const inputs.
 If you try to change their value, it could not pass compiler.
 ```
 bool compare(char p1,char p2)
 {